sheepman39/voluntold-template/README.md

 <br>

-Going to a json checker site like [jsonlint.com](https://jsonlint.com/) is a good way to check your syntax.
+Going to a json checker site like [jsonlint.com](https://jsonlint.com/) is a good way to check your json file.
 If it is not correct, you can fix it by checking the red error message below the text box.

 <br>